kusalananda/shell-toolbox/README.md

 * `shtest`: _Runs a command in all shells_.
 Iterates over all installed shells and runs the same command in all of them, capturing and displaying the exit status and the output sent to all standard streams.
-Useful for testing compatibility of shell constructs between shell.
+Useful for testing compatibility of shell constructs between shells.
 Works with `ksh93` and `bash`.